 - Click on the exam to get to the grading overview.

-An administrator can remove anonymization from an exam for teachers.
-This is done by searching for a teacher's anonymous exam.
-Once you have found the correct exam, click on it and you will be taken to the grades overview.
+Only administrators can remove anonymizations on exams that are not graded in Digiexam for teachers, but teachers can also anonymize their own exams when they have been graded and have been moved to the Graded tab.
+Once you have found the correct exam, click on it, and you will be taken to the grades overview.
 Click on Remove anonymization... (figure 3).
-A dialogue box will then appear, click Remove anonymization to display students' names, or click Cancel to keep the exam anonymous.
+A dialogue box will then appear, click Remove anonymization to display students' names or click Cancel to keep the exam anonymous.

 Once the exam anonymization has been removed, the students' names and student codes will appear rather than the anonymous codes.
 It is possible to anonymize the exam again by clicking on Anonymize exam... (figure 4).